signalfx/maestro-ng/docs/environment.rst

 - ``limits``: Set container limits at service scope.
 All service instances would inherit these limits.
+- ``ports``: Set container ports at service scope.
+All service instances would inherit these ports.

 Here's an example of a simple service with a single instance: